MidLevel/MLAPI.Relay-Documentation/README.md

 By the default the Relay will be setup to handle 4 for the HLAPI config, 100 for the MALPI config and 65534 for Empty.
 This means that if for example you want more than 4 players on the relay and you are using the HLAPI config.
 You HAVE to set the MaxConnections to a larger value on the game instance AND the relay.
 They need to match up.
+(I think this might be a bug, it's been reported)
 ## Trial licence
 The trial licence has no limitations except that only 20 concurrent connections are allowed.
+This is to allow for endless evaluation and development.